Background

 The entitlement market is largely used by irrigated agricultural producers, but is increasingly being used by investors, water utilities (including urban suppliers) and environmental water holders.
 These water market participants use the market to modify their long-term arrangements for facilitating production, or meeting environmental requirements, or urban demand.

 State government agencies govern the operation of entitlement markets, including rules and regulations regarding how and where trade can occur.
 Depending on the jurisdiction, other agencies (such as land titles or property registration agencies) will be involved.
-Third parties (such as exchanges, brokers and conveyancers) often play a role in facilitating entitlement trade.
+Third parties (such as exchanges, brokers, and conveyancers) often play a role in facilitating entitlement trade.

 Key drivers of market outcomes